jasonchandler3245643/StatsProjectOne/Monte Carlo Birthday Game/README.md

-As expected, the program produces that the odds two people share the same birthday in a group of 23 is ~.50
+As expected, the program produces that the odds two people share the same birthday in a group of 23 is ~.50 <br>
 The unintuitive math explanation: P(at least one match) = 1 - P(0 matches),
 P(0 matches) = (365/365) * (364/365) * (363/365) * . . . * (343/365) = ~.4927
 Therefore, P(at least one match) = 1 - .4927 = .5073 = ~ 50%<br>